Our journey from an AirBNB basement to launching a tool that makes AI effortless.

 “Any sufficiently advanced technology is indistinguishable from magic”. — Sir Arthur C Clarke

 Personally, I have found machine learning not to be magic, but rather tools and technology one can utilize to answer questions with their data.
-Over the last few years, I rigorously studied Machine Learning and Behavioral Economics to better understand how we can take consumer behavior data and find meaningful insights form it.
+Over the last few years, I rigorously studied Machine Learning and Behavioral Economics to better understand how we can take consumer behavior data and find meaningful insights from it.

-Most people believe customer behavior to be rational, meaning — they explore all the products, learn about them and make informed decision on what to buy.
+Most people believe customer behavior to be rational, meaning they explore all the products, learn about them, and make informed decision on what to buy.
 But as we know from experience, we don’t quite behave that way.
-When we smell the aroma of freshly baked pizza near a shop, we ditch our diet and call it an off day.
-This action — where we think we will behave one way, but we actually don’t; is called irrational behavior.
+When we smell the aroma of freshly baked pizza near a shop, we ditch our diet and call it an 'off' day.
+This action — where we think we will behave one way, but we actually don’t—is called irrational behavior.

 I didn’t know it then, but the answers to these questions were buried deep inside an idea I had stumbled upon during the Summer of 2018.
 It was about to change everything.

 Summer of 2018, I moved to San Francisco in an AirBNB house with 10 other people (who eventually became great friends).
-I took a job at a software company where I headed the their data science initiatives and helped them crunch industry wide numbers that went on to be picked up by NYTimes, TechCrunch and many more.
+I took a job at a software company where I headed their data science initiatives and helped them crunch industry wide numbers that went on to be picked up by NYTimes, TechCrunch, and many more.

 Because of the nature of their product, almost all developers in the company were Web Engineers and had solid expertise in building web based cloud systems.
-However, as a data science engineer I was the only one with background in statistics and machine learning.
+However, as a data science engineer, I was the only one with background in statistics and machine learning.
 I was assigned to work on a project that could predict market trends for the company, but eventually I ended up drifting away as a product manager.

-All customer behavior questions were being asked by non-technical people, but all the tools to answer those questions were made for technical people!
+All customer behavior questions were being asked by non-technical people, but all the tools to answer those questions were made for technical people.

-With this market insight, I turned to my roommate and college friend Tapojit.
+With this market insight, I turned to my roommate and college friend, Tapojit.

-And together we decided to create a quick and dirty prototype of our idea — a tool that allows simple drag and drop interface to predict customer behavior.
+Together, Tapojit and I decided to create a quick and dirty prototype of our idea — a tool that allows simple drag and drop interface to predict customer behavior.
 Users can run complex predictive analytics tasks by simply asking a question in plain English: “Which customers are likely to buy again next week?"

 We requested our AirBNB host to let us stay and she gave us access to her entire garage in the basement.

-Finally after months of living in the basement and eating ramen noodles, we created the most simple and efficient way to run data science for non-technical users.
+Finally, after months of living in the basement and eating ramen noodles, we created the most simple and efficient way to run data science for non-technical users.
 We call this tool Obviously AI, and here it is: